 Low cost or subsidized housing from the United Way

-The non-profit provides information on a wide variety of housing assistance programs.
+The non-profit, free 211 phone service from the United Way, provides information on a wide variety of housing assistance programs.
 There is of course details on section 8 income based HUD vouchers, which help pay a portion of rent for a home or apartment.
 This is part of the federal and state government program for families in poverty, senior citizens or the disabled.
 The United Way has information on these programs and details on applying.

 Help from homeless prevention and rapid rehousing